Medical Liability Reform

 Uniform Emergency Volunteer Health Practitioners Act (UEVHPA)

 The Uniform Law Commission, a nonpartisan organization devoted since 1892 to working towards the development and enactment of uniform state laws, adopted a model state bill in 2007 to address barriers to volunteer physicians and health care practitioners responding to disasters.
 The purpose of the UEVHPA is to allow state governments to give reciprocity to other states’ licensees who are emergency services providers so that covered individuals may provide services without meeting the disaster state’s licensing requirements.
 It recognizes a national registration system utilized to confirm that physicians and health care practitioners are appropriately licensed and in good-standing in their respective state, with their licenses recognized in affected states for the duration of emergency declarations.

 The Board of Governors Executive Committee and the Socioeconomic Issues Committee support passage of the UEVHPA in all states, and the ACS Board of Regents adopted a statement of support in October 2008.
 ACS chapters are strongly encouraged to work with their state legislatures to pass this legislation.
 The following states have passed the UEVHPA: Arkansas, Colorado, District of Columbia, Illinois, Indiana, Kentucky, Louisiana, Nevada, New Mexico, North Dakota, Oklahoma, Oregon, Tennessee, Texas, and Utah.
-For 2015, the College has targeted a number of states for possible introduction and passage of the UEVHPA: Alabama, Florida, Georgia, Mississippi, Pennsylvania, and South Carolina.
+For 2016, the College has targeted Georgia and Pennsylvania for possible introduction and passage of the UEVHPA.

 Trauma System Funding and Development